dwarvesf/brainery/consulting/case-study/a-case-study-interview-into-micro-frontends-building-design-system-for-e-commerce-platform.md

   - engineering
   - frontend
   - case-study
-title: A Case Study Interview Into Micro Frontends Building Design System For e-Commerce Platform
+title: A Case Study Interview Into Micro Frontends Building Design System For E-Commerce Platform
 date: 2023-04-03
 description: In this article, we'll dive deeper into the practice of applying micro frontend architecture at Swift - an e-commerce company and long-term partner of Dwarves Foundation
 authors: